guilehm/pokemon-apps/README.md

 http://pokemon.local.com/fastapp/api/pokemon/?limit=10&offset=0
 ```

-It will make a request at [PokéAPI](https://pokeapi.co/) and return the list in the response.
-In background it will make request for the details of each Pokémon in the list, and save their data in MongoDB.
+It will make a request at [PokéAPI](https://pokeapi.co/) to get a list and then make request for the details of each Pokémon in the list, returning the list to the frontend.
+In the background it will create or update in MongoDB the details of each Pokemon.

 You can change `limit` and `offset` parameters as you want.